 Rwanda is the second smallest country in Africa and the smallest in East Africa.
-It is well known for being the cleanest country in East Africa.
-This cleanliness has been achieved due to the principle of "Umuganda".
-This principle was began shortly after independence and could be equated to the Kenyan principle of "harambee".
-In Rwanda, every last Saturday of the month is Umuganda day.
-Everything comes to a standstill as the citizens and even those visiting the country come together to clean up the State.
-This instills some sort of discipline as opposed to where the state hires works to clean up after adults; hence the very high cleanliness standards in
+It is well known for being the cleanest country in East Africa.224 This cleanliness has been achieved due to the principle of "Umuganda".
+This principle was began shortly after independence and could be equated to the Kenyan principle of "harambee".225 In Rwanda, every last Saturday of the month is Umuganda day.
+Everything comes to a standstill as the citizens and even those visiting the country come together to clean up the State.226 This instills some sort of discipline as opposed to

-The carrot and stick expression emanates from the story of a man trying to make their donkey move forward; they could either dangle a carrot in front of the donkey or hit the donkey with a stick.
-A stick in our case would be equivalent to sanctions under criminal law while a carrot would be tax incentives, a clean environment, savings and other benefits that one would derive from proper waste management.
-See Extrinsic Theories at https://moptivation3250sep12.wikispaces.com/Extrinsic+Theories accessed 16th July, 2018.
+221 The carrot and stick expression emanates from the story of a man trying to make their donkey move forward; they could either dangle a carrot in front of the donkey or hit the donkey with a stick.
+A stick in our case would be equivalent to sanctions under criminal law while a carrot would be tax incentives, a clean environment, savings and other benefits from that one would derive proper waste management.
+See Extrinsic Theories at <https://moptivation3250sep12.wikispaces.com/Extrinsic+Theories> accessed 16th July, 2018.
 222 See preamble of the Certified Public Secretaries Act, Cap 534 of 1988, Laws of Kenya.